 Special thanks this week to The Speech Page for offering their materials to test and review on this blog.

-Remember, if you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit https://districtspeech.com for more information on our assessment and therapy services for children of all ages.
+If you live in the D.C. area and have concerns about your child’s language or articulation and would like to seek additional help beyond what your school based speech language pathologist may be able to provide, visit our speech therapy services page for more information on our assessment and speech therapy services for children of all ages.

 1300 I St NW, #400E,